KIB-in-Batch/pkg/packages/make/README.md

 # make

-This is the `Kali in Batch` package for Make, the build system trusted by millions of developers worldwide!
+This is the `KIB in Batch` package for Make, the build system trusted by millions of developers worldwide!

 ## Installation

-Run this in your `Kali in Batch` shell:
+Run this in your `KIB in Batch` shell:

 ```bash
 kib-pkg update # update the package list